-- Digitalis preparations: Hypokalaemia and/or hypomagnesaemia predispose to the toxic effects of digitalis.
-Monitoring of plasma potassium, magnesium and ECG is recommended and, if necessary, adjusting the treatment.
+- Digitalis preparations: Low potassium levels favour the toxic effects of digitalis.
+Potassium levels and ECG should be monitored and treatment reconsidered if necessary.

 Allopurinol: concomitant treatment with indepamide may increase the incidence of hypersensitivity reactions to allopurinol.

 Concomitant use which requires some care: